LeetLLM

 • Skin temperature rise over 5 minutes

-• Tokens per joule (the only metric that matters for a battery-powered device)
+• Tokens per joule (the key efficiency metric for a battery-powered device)

 Local inference removes the cloud prompt path, but privacy still depends on the surrounding product design.
 You have to prove that: